-It is possible to see that the outside of Sandby Borg is constructed of two concentrically built walls, a lower exterior and higher interior wall.
-The scattering of stones in a circle on the landward side of the fort is thought to show that the fortress was used more for defence from land than sea.
+It is possible to see that the outside of Sandby Borg is constructed of two concentrically built walls, a lower exterior and a higher interior wall.
+The scattering of stones in a circle on the fortress's landward side is thought to show that the fortress was used more for defence from land than sea.

 The beach is a nice one, with good sand and long flat rocks reaching out into the sea like a shelf.
 RV and car parking is easily accessed in a fenced-off area with two drop toilets.

 Archaeologists, stonemasons and carpenters worked together to recreate Eketorp as authentically as possible after its excavation.

 The fortress was built in the fourth century and was in use until the middle of the thirteenth.
 For three hundred years, Eketorp was a fortified farming community, where 150-200 farmers and their families lived behind the high stone walls with their livestock.
 It was abandoned in the eighth century and deteriorated for almost five hundred years.
 Finally, it was restored with internal wooden buildings as a cavalry garrison for the soldiers and their families in the twelfth century.

 The museum and the visitors centre were both designed by architect Jan Gezelius and are a study in opposites; The modern rectangular Scandi modern visitors centre is a stark contrast to the example of experimental archaeology that is the museum in the centre of Eketorp Borg, built of historic limestone walls and thatched roof.